This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Endocarditis is an infection of the tissue that lines the inside of your heart.
-Many times it also affects valves of your heart.
+Endocarditis is an infection of the inner lining of your heart.
+It may also affect the valves of your heart.
 Endocarditis, and the health problems it may cause, can be serious and can become life-threatening.

 WHILE YOU ARE HERE: